AppointmentGuru/AppointmentGuru-Website/help/invoicing-settings.md

 # Add your invoicing settings

-The correct Practice Name, Number and bank details can be added on the [Settings page](https://app.appointmentguru.co/#/settings).
+The correct Practice Name, Number and bank details can be added on the *Profile* page after clicking on *Account* in your AppointmentGuru account.
 Add your business-specific details and click on *Save*.
 They will appear on your invoices by default.

+If you'd like to include your logo, you can upload it by clicking on *Account* > *Media*.

 ### Related articles